1. Introduction#

 pandoc test.md --standalone -o test.html

-Alternatively, for ways to call external programs from R, see Section 7.3.2.
+Alternatively, see Section 7.3.2 for ways to call external programs from R.

-There are quite a few integrated development environments (IDEs; sometimes requiring additional plugins) that enable such a workflow, including JupyterLab, Emacs, RStudio, and VSCodium.
+There are quite a few integrated development environments that enable such a workflow, including JupyterLab, Emacs, RStudio, and VSCodium.
+Some of them require additional plugins for R.

 Executing an individual code line or a whole text selection is usually done by pressing (configurable) keyboard shortcuts such as Ctrl+Enter or Shift+Enter.